blessingaliu/Bookmarks/README.md

 So that I can have a larger option of bookmarks to choose from I'd like to be able to add to my list of bookmarks

+As a user
+So that I can clean up my bookmark options
+I'd like to be able to delete bookmarks from my list

 ## Domain model diagram